Sushmitha999/event-create-and-upload/README.md

 ### MongoDB

-Open "config/keys.js" and add your MongoDB URI, local or Atlas
+Open `.env-test` and add your MongoDB URI, local or Atlas.
+Save the file as .env Eg. `DBURI = <your connection string>`